Jay Aston: Acting

 Before Bucks Fizz, Aston had ambitions to become an actress, but her career in this field encompassed only minor roles in To the Manor Born and Citizen Smith.
 In 2008, Aston was cast as Claudia Brite in the film The Last Days of Edgar Harding which was shot in August 2008 and screened in 2010.
 The film has never seen a mainstream release.

 Personal life

 Aston married guitarist Dave Colquhoun in August 1999 in Greenwich, London.
 They have a daughter.
 In 2011, they lived in Tatsfield, Surrey.
 Aston's mother Hilda died in 2007, while her father Ted died in 2009.
 Aston continues to teach dance and performance at her performing arts school in Kent.
 She was diagnosed with mouth cancer in June 2018.
-Since then, she has had surgery, and the outlook was "positive".
+Since then, she has had surgery, and said the outlook was "positive".

-In 2022, Aston revealed that her daughter had been diagnosed with meningitis.
-She later revealed that she was recovering.
-Josie recovered and later appeared in a Season 5 episode of the TV show Rich Kids Go Skint.
+In 2022, Aston said that her daughter had been diagnosed with meningitis.
+Aston's daughter Josie recovered and later appeared in a Season 5 episode of the TV show Rich Kids Go Skint.